hyunjongL/coding_code/README.md

 Also need to think about how to make a useful or meaningful code.
 Below is an example of an output code.

+-A possible improvement: add some URLs and system paths so it looks like a more 'cool' code.

 ### < code.py >

     a = 98